LaserFR/LaserFR/README.md

    To run this test, you need to configure your Boto3 credentials on AWS.
 You can refer to the [official document](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).

 2. Run `tests/continual_attack.py` to test the continual attack.
-(Section 7.1)
+(Section 7.1) replace facenet.py

-3. Run `tests/dodging.py` to test the dodging/DoS attack.
+4. Run `tests/dodging.py` to test the dodging/DoS attack.
 (Section 6.2)

-4. Run `tests/real_timeFR.py` to test the attack in the real world.
+5. Run `tests/real_timeFR.py` to test the attack in the real world.

 ## 4. Acknowledgment